p-adic Heights of Heegner points on Shimura curves: Introduction

 \subsection{Perspective}

 The original Gross--Zagier formula has undergone an impressive transformation since its first appearance in 1986, culminating in the recent book of Yuan--Zhang--Zhang \cite{yzz}.
-Obviously, this work is only a first attempt at catching up on the $p$-adic side.
-The latter has also seen important developments, with generalisations to the non-ordinary case, by Kobayashi \cite{kobayashi}, and to the case of higher weights, by {Nekov{\'a}{\v{r}} \cite{nekovar} and Shnidman \cite{ari}.
-It would certainly be of interest to generalise those results to the setting of the present work.\footnote{Some results in the non-ordinary case were presented in an earlier version of this manuscript; they will appear in revised form in a separate work.}
+Obviously, this work is only a first step in catching up on the $p$-adic side.\footnote{For a more accomplished attempt, see \cite{pyzz}.} The latter has also seen important developments, with generalisations to the non-ordinary case, by Kobayashi \cite{kobayashi}, and to the case of higher weights, by {Nekov{\'a}{\v{r}} \cite{nekovar} and Shnidman \cite{ari}.
+It would certainly be of interest to generalise those results to the setting of the present work.\footnote{Results in the non-ordinary case were presented in a preliminary version of this paper, assuming a suitable construction of $p$-adic $L$-functions generalising \cite{nearly}; I hope to present them in revised form in a future work.}

+Results similar to those presented here were recently obtained in the thesis of Li Ma (Paris 6).